Best Prime Day deals for under $100

 Redken All Soft Shampoo: 30% off

 The bestselling Redken shampoo nourishes overstressed hair and leaves it shiny and silky.
-It’s a particularly popular formula among people who use heat styling tools and want to minimize long-term damage and dryness.
+It’s a particularly popular formula among people who use heat styling tools and want to minimize long-term damage and dryness SHOP NOW

 Amazon Echo Show 8: 42% off